-The Faculty has autonomy to invest and allocate the research and education budget provided by the University directly to the Faculty and through the contract between the university and the University of Bern Zahnmedizinische Kliniken (ZMK).
-During the discussion with the involved educational staff this autonomy was considered to be sufficient.
+The Faculty has autonomy to invest and allocate the research and education budget provided by the University directly to the Faculty.
+The faculty has no autonomy to direct the resources for education and research directly compensated to the University Hospital.